joakimja/Eudr.Traces.ApiClient/src/Eudr.Traces/Eudr.Traces.Integrations/README.md

-# Eudr.Traces.Integrations
+# Eudr.Traces.ApiClient

-**Eudr.Traces.Integrations** is a .NET 9 library that provides an abstraction layer for communicating with the EU TRACES system regarding EUDR (EU Deforestation Regulation) operations.
+**Eudr.Traces.ApiClient** is a .NET 9 library that provides an abstraction layer for communicating with the EU TRACES system regarding EUDR (EU Deforestation Regulation) operations.

 It defines the `IEUDRServiceAgent` interface, which enables retrieval, submission, and validation of Due Diligence Statements (DDS).
 Contributions are very welcome – feel free to add more helpful methods or validations to improve the functionality of this library.